HansMartin/cheat/README.md

 ### Installation

-_Requirements_: curses 2.2 Lib vor Windows and Linux (comes pre-installed on Linux)
+_Requirements_: curses 2.2 for Windows and Linux (comes pre-installed on Linux)

 _Note_: its not tested on python3.X